lozjackson/ember-clock-face/README.md

 The clock can be styled using CSS.

 The clock face's svg element has the class name `clock-face`.
+The circle that makes up the background of the clock face has a class name of `face`.

 The clock hands have `hour-hand`, `minute-hand` and `second-hand` class names.
 The markers have `hour-mark` and `minute-mark` class names.